Trump moves to loosen mining regulations, approve projects as he exits

 "The Trump Administration's midnight dance to aggressively push these proposed rules follows four years of gutting already weak community and environmental oversight of the hard rock mining industry," said Lauren Pagel of Earthworks, an environmental advocacy group.

-Trump administration officials are finalizing a rule change that would add mining to a list of industries that can receive fast-tracked permitting, part of a law signed by former President Barack Obama in 2015, according to government records.
+Trump administration officials finalized a rule on Friday that added mining to a list of industries that can receive fast-tracked permitting, part of a law signed by former President Barack Obama in 2015, according to government records.
+The change becomes effective immediately.

 The law, known as FAST-41, was intended to streamline permitting for utility projects, such as power transmission lines.

-"Congress never intended for FAST-41 to cover the mining sector," U.S. Representative Raul Grijalva of Arizona, chairman of the House Natural Resources Committee, wrote to regulators late last month, attempting to stop the change.
+"Congress never intended for FAST-41 to cover the mining sector," U.S. Representative Raul Grijalva of Arizona, chairman of the House Natural Resources Committee, wrote to regulators late last month, in an attempt to stop the change.

 Officials may also allow the storage of mine waste, known as tailings, on federal land.
 The proposed change would essentially codify an existing practice in an area of law that environmentalists say is vague.